rarya618/article-api/README.md

 ### List of errors
 - Tag name not provided (Error 400)
 - Invalid date: should have exactly 8 characters (Error 400)
-- Invalid Article ID: should have a unique article id (Error 400)
+- Invalid Article ID: should have a unique Article ID (Error 400)
 - Invalid Article ID: Article ID needs to be a number (Error 400)
 - Article not found (Error 404)